Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Camping by 5700’ Pass

 At 4600′, we veered northwest while staying alongside Cabinet Creek’s main branch.
-Views in the forest were minimal until terrain slowly flattened at 5200′.
-There I got a glimpse of Cabinet Peak behind us.
+Views in the forest were sparse until the terrain slowly flattened at 5200′.
+Before long, I saw Cabinet Peak looming high above the trees.

-Later we set up camp in the meadow shy of the pass.
-But in hindsight, we could’ve gone up to the more open saddle.
-A nearby stream provided water for the next two days.
+We set up camp in the meadow shy of the pass with a nearby stream.
+But in hindsight, we could’ve gone up to the open saddle that might not have running water.
 Then I realized I didn’t bring a lighter for the stove.
 Grr.

 Home for the next two nights